 (2) Have mechanisms to determine whether persons referred were able to access services, were satisfied with the services, or experienced any problems with the referral source.
 This information shall be used to determine if particular providers shall continue to be used as referrals for persons seeking services.
 All state and federal confidentiality laws shall be adhered to in this process.

-(C) The agency shall ensure access and availability of referral and information service including:
+(C) The provider shall ensure access and availability of referral and information service including:

 (1) A referral and information service shall have a published telephone number, including a published telephone number for special telephone services for the hearing impaired; and

-(2) The agency shall ensure access and availability for persons whose primary means of communication is a language other than english, and for persons with communication impairments such as speech, language or hearing disorders, access to telecommunication devices for the deaf (TDD), and for persons with visual impairments.
+(2) The provider shall ensure access and availability for persons whose primary means of communication is a language other than english, and for persons with communication impairments such as speech, language or hearing disorders, access to telecommunication relay services (TRS), and for persons with visual impairments.

 (D) Each call and contact shall be logged and shall include the date, time and person answering the call or contact.